 About

-The Malta Festival is one of the most important cultural events in Poland and Central and Eastern Europe.
-For over three decades, it has created a space for dialogue between various fields of art, cultures, and ideas.
-The festival serves as a multidisciplinary platform where theater, dance, music, visual arts, film, and performative forms come together, crafting a unique program open to experimentation.
+Malta Festival is one of the most important cultural events in Poland and Central and Eastern Europe.
+For over three decades, it has been shaping a space for dialogue between different art forms, cultures, and ideas.
+The festival is a multidisciplinary event where theatre, dance, music, visual arts, film, and performance practices meet, creating a distinctive programme that is open to experimentation.

 To love!